KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-card/index.md

   - /docs/getting-started/kirigami/components-card/
 ---

-{{< kirigami-staging-api >}}

-The Kirigami types [AbstractCard](docs:kirigami2;AbstractCard) and [Card](docs:kirigami2;Card) are used to implement the popular card component used on many mobile and web platforms.
+The Kirigami types [AbstractCard](docs:kirigami;org.kde.kirigami.AbstractCard) and [Card](docs:kirigami;org.kde.kirigami.Card) are used to implement the popular card component used on many mobile and web platforms.
 Cards can be used to display a collection of information or actions in an attractive and distinctive way.

 Kirigami also offers 3 kinds of [views](https://doc.qt.io/qt-6/qtquick-modelviewsdata-modelview.html) and [positioners](https://doc.qt.io/qt-6/qtquick-positioning-layouts.html) to aid you in presenting your cards with beautiful and responsive layouts.

 ## AbstractCard

-A [Kirigami.AbstractCard](docs:kirigami2;AbstractCard) is the simplest type of card.
+A [Kirigami.AbstractCard](docs:kirigami;org.kde.kirigami.AbstractCard) is the simplest type of card.
 It's just a rectangle with a shadow, which can contain any [Item](docs:qtquick;QtQuick.Item) in it.
-It can also have Items assigned to its [header](docs:kirigami2;templates::AbstractCard::header) or [footer](docs:kirigami2;templates::AbstractCard::footer) properties.
-In this case a [Kirigami.Heading](docs:kirigami2;Heading) is its `header` and a [Controls.Label](docs:qtquickcontrols;QtQuick.Controls.Label) is the card's [contentItem](https://doc.qt.io/Qt-6/qml-qtquick-controls-control.html#contentItem-prop).
+It can also have Items assigned to its [header](https://api-staging.kde.org/qml-org-kde-kirigami-abstractcard.html#header-prop) or [footer](https://api-staging.kde.org/qml-org-kde-kirigami-abstractcard.html#footer-prop) properties.
+In this case a [Kirigami.Heading](docs:kirigami;org.kde.kirigami.Heading) is its `header` and a [Controls.Label](docs:qtquickcontrols;QtQuick.Controls.Label) is the card's [contentItem](https://doc.qt.io/Qt-6/qml-qtquick-controls-control.html#contentItem-prop).

 {{< sections >}}